Leaves of Absence

 - Students on leave of absence may continue to be enrolled in Yale Health by purchasing coverage through the Student Affiliate Coverage plan.
 In order to secure continuous coverage from Yale Health, enrollment in this plan must be requested prior to the beginning of the term in which the student will be on leave or, if the leave commences during the term, within thirty days of the date the registrar was informed of the leave.
 Coverage is not automatic; enrollment forms are available from the Member Services department of Yale Health, 203.432.0246.

-- Students on leave of absence do not have to file a formal application for readmission.
+- Students on leave of absence do not have to file a formal application for readmission, except under the conditions stated in point 2 above.
 However, they must notify the registrar in writing of their intention to return.
 Such notification should be given at least six weeks prior to the end of the approved leave.

 - Students who fail to register for the term following the end of the approved leave will be considered to have withdrawn from the program.